Biodiversity is the variety of life. It is our safety net.

-Not only does biodiversity create stunning and diverse natural environments, it also plays an important role in maintaining human health and well-being.
-The interaction between species and their habitats forms processes that sustain life, like purifying water, breaking down waste and regulating the climate.
+The interaction between species and their habitats forms processes that sustain life, from purifying water and breaking down waste to regulating the climate.

 Earth’s biodiversity is under threat

-Sadly, Earth’s biodiversity is under threat due to the overwhelming impact of humans.
-The destruction of natural habitats, introduction of foreign species, pollution, human-induced climate change and over-exploitation of natural resources is causing large-scale biodiversity loss.
+Habitat destruction, the introduction of foreign and invasive species, pollution, human-induced climate change and over-exploitation of natural resources are causing large-scale biodiversity loss.

 Biodiversity in Australia

-From rocky red outcrops, luscious forests and magnificent coasts, Australia is home to some of the world’s largest and most unique examples of biodiversity.
-In fact, this country is so biodiverse that around 150,000 species have been identified and this is thought to be only about 25% of the total number present.
+From rocky red outcrops to luscious green forests and magnificent coasts, Australia is home to some of the world’s largest and most unique examples of biodiversity.
+This country is so biodiverse that around 150,000 species have been identified, which is thought to be only about 25% of the total number.

 Australia’s abundant biodiversity puts us in a prime position to demonstrate world leadership in providing a high standard of protection for our wildlife and environment.
 In doing so, we can help slow the rate of species loss and protect the services that our natural ecosystems provide to our communities and economy.